COR1999/covid_case/readme.md

 2. Customer reviews
 3. List of all orders received that admins can see
 4. The application could be improved with Internationalization for coving date, time and currency format
+5. On the order history page i would like to make it so the order total date dispatched and place order again button all sit at the bottom of the card.
 ## Technologies Used
 1. [VSCODE](https://code.visualstudio.com/) - VSCODE was used as the development environment.
 3. [Bootstrap Version 4.4.1](https://getbootstrap.com/) - Bootstrap components such as grid, card, button, table, navbar where used in my project to simplify creating responsive web application.